s0l0ist/node-seal/README.md

 Conversion from C++ to Web Assembly has some limitations:

 - **±2^53 bit numbers:** JavaScript uses 2^53 numbers (not true 64 bit).
-Values higher than these will typically result in inaccuracies. `BFV` users will inherently adhere to these limitations due to the Int32/UInt32 TypedArrays. `CKKS` users will need to keep this in mind.
-  There are extra methods that now support 64-bit integers using BigInt for `BFV` at a significant performance penalty.
-However, `CKKS` is still limited to 2^53-bit precision.
+Values higher than these will typically result in inaccuracies.
+If you're using the `CKKS` scheme, you need to keep this in mind. `BFV` users will inherently adhere to these limitations due to the Int32Array/Uint32Array TypedArrays.
+Recently, `BFV` users now have support for BigInt64Array/BigUint64Array TypedArrays but at a significant encode/decode penalty - encyption/evaluation/decryption performance is the same.

 - **Memory:** Generating large keys and saving them in the browser could be problematic.
   We can control NodeJS heap size, but not inside a user's browser.